SahilATech/MultiFilePreviewControl/README.md

 # MultiFilePreviewControl
 MultiFilePreviewControl is a versatile PCF (PowerApps Component Framework) control designed to enhance file management within PowerApps.
 This control offers a streamlined interface for previewing various types of files directly in the parent entity form.
 Users can view, download, and delete images, videos, PDFs, Text and GIFs.
-Please note that preview functionality is not available for Excel and CSV files, but these can still be downloaded and deleted.
+Just so you know, preview functionality is not available for Excel and CSV files, but these can still be downloaded and deleted.

 ## Key Features